 - Use those patterns to practice playing over tracks in different keys of your choice

 If you want more on this, I’ve created a free step-by-step guide that walks you through exactly what to do.
-By following the free guide, you’ll understand how to change keys and you’ll be creating your own solos in any key you want as soon as today!
+By following the free guide, you’ll understand how to change keys on guitar and you’ll be creating your own solos in any key you want as soon as today!

 How has this helped you?